-Contact details of possible stand-in accompanist, possible external soloists and others providing a service to SCS (e.g. piano tuner) are held for use as needed.
+Contact details of possible stand-in accompanists, possible external soloists and others providing a service to SCS (e.g. piano tuner) are held for use as needed.

 Access to your information and correction

 SCS wants to make sure that the personal data it holds is accurate and up-to-date.
-Please contact the membership secretary to ask SCS to correct or remove information you think is inaccurate.
+To fulfil this wish, Please contact the Membership Secretary to ask SCS to correct or remove information you think is inaccurate.